Data Science to Support the Sustainable Development Goals (SDGs)

 Example of Graph Theory used for a Network Design in Shanghai (China) — (Image by Author)

-Linear Programming with Python can then help you select the right manufacturing and warehouse locations to ensure optimal distribution operations.
+Linear Programming with Python can help you select the right manufacturing and warehouse locations to ensure optimal distribution operations.

 Supply Chain Network Design Problem Formulation — (Image by Author)